jessetvogel/rust-web/README.md

 # How it works

 Each project built with TinyWeb has 3 components, an `index.html`, a static `main.js` and a `client.wasm` file compile from Rust with `cargo build --target wasm32-unknown-unknown -r`.
-These files can be served using an static HTTP server.
+These files can be served using any static HTTP server.

-**Initialization:** So when a user opens the website `index.html` is loaded in the browser which loads [main.js](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/js/main.js).
-This file registers a [DOMContentLoaded](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/js/main.js) event which when triggered [calls](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/js/main.js) the `main` function in the wasm file.
-The `main` function usually makes the initial DOM rendering and registers listeners for different DOM events.
+**Initialization:** When the website visited `index.html` loads [main.js](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/js/main.js) which  registers a [DOMContentLoaded](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/js/main.js) event.
+When this page finish loading the listener is triggered and it [calls](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/js/main.js) the `main` function in the wasm file that usually makes the initial DOM rendering and registers event listeners.

-**Browser APIs and callbacks:** Every time a rust function wants to invoke a browser API it uses the [__invoke](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/rust/src/invoke.rs) function under the hood which calls the [homonymous function](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/js/main.js) in Javascript.
-When a previously registered callback is triggered a function named [handle_callback](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/rust/src/handlers.rs) in called that handles the callback logic.
+**Browser APIs and callbacks:** Every time a rust function wants to invoke a browser API it uses the [__invoke](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/rust/src/invoke.rs) function under the hood which in turn calls its [homonymous function](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/js/main.js) in Javascript.
+When a callback is triggered, [handle_callback](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/rust/src/handlers.rs) in called which handles the callback logic.

-*Note:* One key difference between TinyWeb and most other Rust based web frameworks is that there isn't a build step to compile browser bindings for Rust / Javascript using `wasm-bindgen`.
-Instead this library only supports primitive Javascript types such as numbers, booleans, bigints, strings, buffers and objects references to simplify the building process and have a static javascript file.

 # How to's & guides